dzzh/RIBs-wiki/iOS-Tutorial-2.md

     ...
 ```

 Then, update the `RootBuilder` to instantiate a `LoggedInBuilder` concrete class and inject it into the `RootRouter`.
-Modify the build function of the `RootBuilder` (yes, in the RootBuilder.swift file) like so:
+Modify the build function of the `RootBuilder` like so:

 ```swift
 func build() -> LaunchRouting {